-Trust Center Updates allow security teams to publicly communicate any updates during security incidents, and more importantly, allow customers to determine if their data was affected or not.
+Trust Center Updates allow cybersecurity teams to publicly communicate any updates during security incidents, and more importantly, allow customers to determine if their data was affected or not.
 Security teams no longer have to write custom replies to tens, or hundreds, of customers.
 Instead, they can proactively direct customers to their newly updated Security Portal with full information on how the vendor is responding to the latest incident.
 Many SafeBase customers have been able to leverage this to vastly reduce the number of Log4j emails they otherwise would have had to respond to.
 More importantly, Trust Center Updates do not disappear, and viewers of a Security Portal can view a vendor’s previous responses to past security incidents, further demonstrating that the vendor does indeed take security seriously.

 In addition responding to incidents, Trust Center Updates can be used in a variety of different ways such as: